-Little League has developed a brand-new, free, 12-week Coach Pitch program to help volunteers create a practice plan that not only focuses on the fundamentals, but also instills the great life lessons that are learned on Little League fields around the world.
+Little League has a free, 12-week Coach Pitch program to help volunteers create a practice plan that not only focuses on the fundamentals, but also instills the great life lessons that are learned on Little League fields around the world.
 The program picks up where the Little League Tee Ball program leaves off, and continues to emphasize the fun, fitness, and fundamentals of Little League.
 And while it is tailored for Little League Baseball®, many of the drills and skills apply to the softball field, and a softball-specific program is currently being developed.

-Here is one of the drills from the new Coach Pitch program.
+Here is one of the drills from the Coach Pitch program.
 A Game of 21 is a great way to elevate a basic game of catch and make it more interactive, and it can be modified for everyone to enjoy.